Azure-Samples/azure-cosmos-db-mongodb-mongoose-geo-readpreference/README.md

 urlFragment: azure-cosmos-db-mongodb-mongoose-geo-readpreference
 ---

-# Using ReadPreference command with Azure Cosmos DB for MongoDB API
+# Using ReadPreference command with Azure Cosmos DB for MongoDB API (Mongoose)

 Azure Cosmos DB is a fully managed globally distributed, multi-model database service, transparently replicating your data across any number of Azure regions.
 You can elastically scale throughput and storage, and take advantage of fast, single-digit-millisecond data access using the API of your choice backed by 99.999 SLA.
 This sample shows you how to use ReadPreference command against Azure Cosmos DB for MongoDB API from a Mongoose framework app.